Rage against the technical-debt

-There's not such a process that helps to tackle all the things I have mentioned, but small tips you can gradually incorporate.
+There's no such process that helps to tackle all the things I have mentioned, but small tips you can gradually incorporate.

 It's about making tech debt everyone’s problem.

 When discussing solutions, It doesn't always have to be planned.
-I have seen teams keeping track of this in a more dynamic way, but in my opinion, whether you work under agile methodologies (.i.e: Scrum or Kanban ) or even waterfall, the flow goes better if the process is well structured.
+I have seen teams keeping track of this more dynamically, but in my opinion, whether you work under agile methodologies (i.e.: Scrum or Kanban ) or even waterfall, the flow goes better if the process is well structured.